 There is still the problem that browstat will not run on later Windows platforms such as Windows 10.
 Fortunately, I had Windows 2000 workstation installed in a VM so I could use browstat.
 If you do not have access to a networked Windows platform that will run browstat, then, unfortunately, you’ve lucked out.
 In foraging around the web, I’ve found nothing else that replaces browstat for monitoring the browser service.
 Here you will find an easy to follow guide for browstat and this is a more detailed reference from Microsoft.

-I was curious to find out which computer, the FreeNAS server I had set up as master browser, would choose to be backup browser.
-Using browstat, I was able to establish that the FreeNAS server advertised itself as the backup browser so it would respond directly to client requests for the browse list.
+I was curious to find out which computer would be chosen to be the backup browser.
+Using browstat, I was able to establish that the FreeNAS server that was the master browser advertised itself as the backup browser so it would respond directly to client requests for the browse list.
 See the screenshot below.

 - SMB1 Product Clearinghouse